Blockment/BlockChain_Project/Readme.md

 # HomeworkChain

 HomeworkChain is a blockchain-based system designed to manage homework submissions securely and efficiently.
-This project simulates a basic blockchain network, where clients can submit, verify, and view homework transactions in a decentralized manner.
+This project simulates a basic blockchain network where clients can submit, verify, and view homework transactions in a decentralized manner.

 ## Features